-- An entrepreneur: They’re likely to go looking for the next thing.
-Many entrepreneurs create one business, and before that business is even slightly mature, they have another, and another and another.
+- An Entrepreneur: They’re likely to go looking for the next best thing.
+Many entrepreneurs create one business, and before that business is even slightly mature, they go on to create another, and another and another.

 Finding good employees isn’t a matter of chance.
 The trick to creating solid, effective business teams is to recognize and appreciate what each of these business identities has to offer.
 By making sure your job is best suited to your nature instead of fighting against it, you’ll be best situated to make maximum impact.

 Know yourself and you can build the right team for business success.